 In the last few years, I have undertaken several two- to six-week fieldwork trips for dissertation research and other article projects.
 I traveled to Iran twice (2016, 2018), visiting museum collections in major cities and driving by car through Fars and the Zagros mountains to study Sasanian monuments.
 I examined Sogdian and Tokharian wall paintings in museum collections on trips to Tajikistan (2016) and Uzbekistan (2018).
 I have frequently visited Russia for a variety of research activities– four trips alone in 2019– including in Siberia, Transbaikalia, the Southern Steppe, the Urals, and the Northern Caucasus.

-Alongside short-term trips, I have spend two years during my doctoral program living abroad.
-I completed my second year of doctoral coursework (in German) in Halle, Germany at Martin-Luther-Universität Halle-Wittenberg.
-There I had the opportunity to work under the guidance of Dr. Prof. Markus Mode and take four courses a semester focused on the art and archaeology of Iran, Central Asia and the Steppe, a course line-up that is not available at any other university in the world.
-In the fourth year of my doctoral program I began researching for and writing my dissertation in Saint Petersburg, Russia based at the Institute for the History of Material Culture of the Russian Academy of Sciences, and worked with the rich collection of Eurasian art at the State Hermitage Museum.
+Alongside short-term trips, I spent two years during my doctoral program living abroad.
+I completed my second year of doctoral coursework (in German) in Halle, Germany, at Martin-Luther-Universität Halle-Wittenberg.
+There I had the opportunity to work under the guidance of Dr. Prof. Markus Mode and take four courses a semester focused on the art and archaeology of Iran, Central Asia, and the Steppe, a course line-up not available at any other university in the world.
+In the fourth year of my doctoral program, I began researching and writing my dissertation in Saint Petersburg, Russia, based at the Institute for the History of Material Culture of the Russian Academy of Sciences and worked with the rich collection of Central Eurasian art at the State Hermitage Museum.